 - Maintain their accreditation by attending continuing education courses every year

-You can check to see whether a contractor is NADCA certified by visiting www.nadca.com.
+Before you hire a contractor, check to see whether a contractor is NADCA certified on their website.

 Depending on what state you live in, an HVAC contractor or cleaning company may require a state license as well.